 Love the Nightlife

 After a day of meetings, the city’s UPTOWN entertainment district, on the convention complex campus, is the go-to destination for drinks and dinner.
-A few favorites for locals and visitors in UPTOWN include Texas de Brazil, Cantina Laredo, Todd English P.U.B and The Southern Kitchen & Bar — all perfect for catching up with colleagues over a great meal.
+A few favorites for locals and visitors in UPTOWN include Texas de Brazil, Cantina Laredo, Casey’s Sports Grill and The Southern Kitchen & Bar — all perfect for catching up with colleagues over a great meal.

 Treat your attendees to a night out at Topgolf Birmingham, which ishome to 100 climate-controlled hitting bays with a full-service bar and restaurant.
 Don’t let your handicap keep you from your hole-in-one—all skill levels are welcome.
 The rooftop terrace and firepits make for a perfect way to catch up with attendees outside the meeting room.

 Enjoy Birmingham’s signature entertainment—live music—at a number of bars and venues.
 Iron City Birmingham, a 1,200 seat-venue with a full-service grill and bar, has a calendar of live concerts that includes musical acts from several genres such as folk, country, rap and more.
 In Birmingham’s Avondale neighborhood, Saturn is home to both national and local recording acts.
 The venue’s adjacent Satellite is a coffee and cocktails bar that has freshly brewed coffee, local pastries and a creative cocktails menu.
 Eclectic WorkPlay is a performance venue with spaces for musicians, filmmakers and more.
 The WorkPlay theater is home to film screenings, variety acts and anyone creative.
 The venue is also available for private events.